codedim/SqlPlaying/README.md

 >Tip: Use **HAVING** clause to make it easy.

 ### Task#3:
-Output list of employees which salary is more then its chief earns.
+Output list of employees, which salary is more then its chief earns.
 #### Result:
 ```
 +-------------+